Best time to visit Changu Lake | How to reach Changu Lake

 Tsomgo or Changu Lake, situated more than 12000 ft above sea level, is a high-altitude glacial lake in East Sikkim, India.
 The lake remains a top-rated treasure and adventure hunt in the country.
-Travelers prefer winters and early summers as the best time to visit Changu Lake.
+Travelers prefer winter and early summer as the best time to visit Changu Lake.
 Tsomgo Lake is one of the biggest lakes and the most critical water bodies in East Sikkim.

 What are the things to do in and around Changu Lake?

-- Travelers can walk on certain parts of the lake during winter because it gets submerged in snow.
+• Travelers can walk on certain parts of the lake during winter because it gets covered in snow.

-- Adventure seekers can witness ridges and the Rocky Mountains because they surround Tsomgo Lake, and look scenic and impressive throughout the day.
+• Adventure seekers can witness the ridges and the Rocky Mountains surrounding Tsomgo Lake, which look scenic and impressive throughout the day.

 Changu Lake is also known as the Yak Lake.

-Yaks are famous animals that can be spotted in and around Tsomgo Lake, also known as Yak Lake.
+Yaks are famous animals spotted in and around Tsomgo Lake, also known as Yak Lake.
 The mountains of the Eastern Himalayas encompass the yak lake.
-Other animals, like mountain sheep and goats, can also be seen in and around the lake.
-It is possible to witness snow around the mountains encircling Changu Lake.
+Travellers can also spot animals such as mountain sheep and goats around the lake.
+It is possible to witness snow around the mountains encircling Changu Lake.ย

 How to reach Changu Lake?